Sameeriit/Sameeriit/README.md

 - 👋 Hi, I’m @Sameeriit
-- 👀 I’m interested in development
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning blockchain.
 - 💞️ I’m looking to collaborate on blockchain web3 project
 - 📫 How to reach me ...